Loan-related data entry survey – final results (19 September 2023)

 5. Which collections management system do you use?

-Again, due to the channels initially available to us, there’s a strong bias towards users of the TMS collections management system in the sample: they make up 30%.
-Next are Mimsy XG users, closely followed by imdas pro and MuseumPlus users,then by users of EMu and (perhaps worryingly?) bespoke systems.
+Again, due to the channels initially available to us, there’s a strong bias towards users of the TMS collections management system in the sample: they make up 31%.
+Next are Mimsy XG and MuseumPlus users, closely followed by imdas pro users, then users of EMu and (perhaps worryingly?) bespoke systems.
 It’s worth noting that if we lump all Axiell users together they account for 21% of responses.

 Data tidying and presentation